-The table below shows the projected capital and maintenance expenditure and the backlog figures for kerb and gutter, car park, road structures and bridges.
-There is no projected backlog figures for these assets due to the levels of capital and maintenance investment proposed over the next ten years.
+The table below shows the projected capital and maintenance expenditure and the backlog figures for kerb and gutter, car parks, road structures and bridges.
+Where there is no projected backlog for these assets adequate levels of capital and maintenance investment is proposed over the next ten years.
 The baseline data for the projected backlog figures have been formulated using the reported Cost to Satisfactory (CTS).
-The reported CTS is based on the Nett Carrying Amount of the asset class and the percentage of those assets in various conditions7.
+The reported CTS is based on the Nett Carrying Amount of the asset class and the percentage of those assets in various conditions6.